Hakone Day Trip Onsen: Best Spots for Private Baths and Tattoos (2026)

 Which Hakone day trip onsen is best for tattoos?

-Hakone Yuryo is the easiest choice for many tattooed travelers because it has removed tattoo-based bathing restrictions and also offers private open-air bath rooms.
-Yunessun can work if tattoos are fully covered in the swimsuit area.
-Tenzan is conditional and is better for solo tattooed visitors than tattooed couples or groups.
+Hakone Yuryo is the easiest choice for most tattooed travelers because it lifted tattoo-based bathing restrictions in April 2025 and also offers private open-air bath rooms.
+Yunessun can work if you fully cover your tattoos according to facility rules.
+Tenzan is conditional: solo tattooed visitors may be accepted, but two or more tattooed visitors together are not allowed.

 Which Hakone onsen is best for couples?